LDMonay/oh-foundry/README.md

 -   Contain items types (which they can add, edit and remove from the sheet)
 -   Show an item summary in chat
 -   Show a summary of the unit's defenses in chat
 -   Use weapon items and have their attack roll and damage roll displayed in chat.
+Apply damage to units or target specific units to have their range penalties automatically calculated.
+-   Damage takes into account armor properly.
 -   Tally up a total point cost from all the items of the actor
+-   Settings for compendiums and critical damage behavior
 -   Use effects for buffs and such.
 (Pretty barebones)

 A number of item types :